-- Working Together to Safeguard Children 2015 - Keeping Children Safe in Education 2019 happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.
-(See Appendix M.1 - Dealing with referrals)
+- Working Together to Safeguard Children 2018 - Keeping Children Safe in Education 2023 happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.

 5. Procedures for referrals

 Although serious incidents involving radicalisation have not occurred at Queen Elizabeth High School or Hexham Middle School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
 Staff are reminded to suspend any 'professional disbelief' that instances of radicalisation 'could not